jonthorell/encyclopedia-galactica/README.md

 The site is targeted at "newbies" in the Asimovian universe that wants an overview and/or accssible timeline of the rather long series of books (including books by other authors set in the same universe).
 There will also be some additonal material such as an intro-page, a bibliography, a contact form, and some information about adapations into other media.

-The site is almost entirely written in pure html/css with some javascript in there.
+The site is entirely written in pure html/css.

 # Features
 For now the site consists of 6 pages.
 At the top of the page a banner will always be there to make sure there is no mistaking what site you're on as well as showing copyright information.
 On the left-hand side there will always be a navigation bar with links to the other parts of the site (and highlighting which you're currently on) as well as links to social media.
 Both will adapt to different resolutions.